cine-file/rate/README.md

 Restaurant thumbnails are fetched server-side and returned as small data URLs so Google Places photo URLs do not expose the API key.

-## AI-First Film Recommendations (v6)

-Film recommendations now use Gemini as the recommendation brain and TMDB only for validation and metadata.
-Gemini receives the selected source film (when used), the user's source rating categories and notes, a compact taste profile, representative rating history, and exclusion lists.
-It proposes 15 real movie titles with years and explanations.
-The backend validates those suggestions against TMDB, applies the selected rated/wishlist exclusions, and keeps up to 10 eligible movies.

-Each batch shows 5 movies and stores 5 instant replacements.
-After all 10 have been reviewed, the frontend automatically requests a fresh batch while excluding every movie already shown in that recommendation session.
-TMDB supplies IDs, posters, genres, runtime, and ratings; TMDB recommendations are used only as a fallback if Gemini is unavailable or fewer than 5 Gemini suggestions validate.

-Diagnostics now show the active engine, AI model, number of AI proposals, number of validated movies, and backup count.
-All recommendation controls and diagnostics continue to use the active site theme variables.

 ## Manual Deployment

 1. Replace GitHub `index.html` with this `index.html`.